-The BESS shall be designed and constructed with sufficient redundancy such that the availability required as per this Scope Book is sustained throughout the Project and to comply with the redundancy requirements in Section 2.12 of this Scope Book.
+The BESS shall be designed and constructed with sufficient redundancy such that the availability required as per this Scope Book is sustained throughout the Project.
+The BESS used in the Project must be certified to UL 9540, UL 1741, SA and IEEE 1547 by an NRTL.